admivsn/ml-at-risk/README.md

 * Use `classification_report` to inspect more model metrics
 * Tweak model to use parameter for imbalanced data
 * Perform hyperparameter tuning on model using brute force 5-fold cross validation
+* Add functionality to train multiple models and compare

 ### Any other ideas or notes
 *Note down any other ideas you had here*